Skip to main content

 Russi Topi and other Delusions

 Out of the blue, I was contacted by a Russian chap I had once met at a conference.
 No prior message, no email—just a straight video call from his car.
 No apology, no excuses, or preamble.
 He claimed it was common practice for them, and immediately looped in a colleague.
 Since nothing about Russia—or Russians—surprises me any more, especially when it comes to their business culture, or the apparent lack of it, I didn’t react.
-From unscheduled calls to blunt emails and bullying tactics during meetings, it's all part of doing "Bizness wiz Mazeer Russha."
+From unscheduled calls to blunt emails and bullying tactics used during meetings, it's all part of doing "Bizness wiz Mazeer Russha."
 It was evening, I was free, so I let it slide.

 Felix Dzerzhinsky, the Soviet revolutionary of Polish origin, who led the precursors of the KGB, now FSB which stood in Lubyanka square till it was removed in 1991), and even bragged about once being hosted by some former Raja in India.
-A half-hour, mostly irrelevant, headache-worthy dialogue that was more a capsule of Soviet nostalgia, Russki swagger, and Putin-era imperial delusions and less about business.
+A half-hour, of mostly irrelevant, headache-worthy dialogue that was more a capsule of Soviet nostalgia, Russki swagger, and Putin-era imperial delusions and less about business.
 Thankfully, he didn't have a Z tattoo on him—or maybe he did.

 I told them, that I shall revert.